kneron/document_center/docs/toolchain/manual_3_onnx.md

 Therefore, we recommend users move certain OPs to preprocess or postprocess.
 We recommend using the ONNX utils api `onnx.utils.extract_model` for ONNX editing.
 For details, please refer to the [onnx.utils.extract_model](https://onnx.ai/onnx/api/utils.html).

-**Please run the optimzier again after modify the model.**
+**Please run the optimizer again after modify the model.**

 ## 3.2.
 IP Evaluation

 Before we start quantizing the model and try simulating the model, we need to test if the model can be taken by the toolchain structure and estimate the performance.
 IP evaluator is such a tool which can estimate the performance of your model and check if there is any operator or structure not supported by our toolchain.

 We need to create a `ktc.ModelConfig` object.
 The `ktc.ModelConfig` is the class which contains the basic needed information of a model.
-You can initilize it through the API below.
+You can initialize it through the API below.

 ```python
 #[API]